sulami/Medusa/readme.md

-# WARNING: As of right now, Medusa is not ready for any use whatsoever.
-The peers should be working properly, but there are no real plugins yet.
-The master is completely broken and not functional.
+i## WARNING: As of right now, Medusa is not ready for productional use.
+There is only one plugin and the output happens to a simple log.

 # Medusa